 Other universities seek out these high-quality students but can find it difficult to stand out from the crowd and get the attention they deserve.

-There may be elements that your university possesses that can grab attention, but you need to pull these to the forefront of your marketing copy, and show evidence of them, to help inform prospective international students of what you have to offer.
+You need to pull these to the forefront of your marketing copy, and show evidence of them, to help inform prospective international students of what you have to offer.

 What international students want to know